MakeSchool-Tutorials/react-meteor-d3-heroku-tutorial/P1-Setting-Up/content.md

 Let's set up a new project.
 Meteor tells us how to do this after we've installed it, so let's follow their instructions.

 > [action]
-> Create a new project, navigate to it and use the *meteor* command to start the server.
+> Create a repo for your assignment using [this link](MakeSchool-17/react-meteor-d3-heroku).
+Clone that repo to your computer.
+Create a new project in that repo, navigate to it and use the *meteor* command to start the server.

 <!-- break -->